Need to talk? Call 1800 882 436.

 Child Care Subsidy

-A range of payments and services are available to help families with the costs of child care.
-To be eligible for the Child Care Subsidy, your child must meet certain criteria as well as be either immunised, on an immunisation catch up schedule, or exempt from immunisation.
+To be eligible for the Child Care Subsidy (CCS), your child must meet certain criteria as well as be either immunised, on an immunisation catch-up schedule, or exempt from immunisation.
 You can find details of your child’s immunisation status on the Australian Childhood Immunisation Register.

 Find child care services at StartingBlocks.gov.au using their tool Find Child Care.
+If you need extra help paying for child care, there are additional child care subsidies available through Services Australia for eligible families.

-The Australian government provides a range of additional payments for families and services that help with the cost of your children’s education and health care.
+The Australian Government provides a range of additional payments for families and services that help with the cost of your children’s education and health care.

 Speak to a maternal child health nurse